Codex tools: Log in / create account

 <?php get_footer(); ?>

-It is important to note here that the above example will work only when OBJECT is passed as the "output_type" parameter for $wpdb->get_results(). setup_postdata() does not seem to work when ARRAY_A or ARRAY_N is passed in $wpdb->get_results().
+It is important to note here that the above example will work only when OBJECT or OBJECT_K (for unique results) is passed as the "output_type" parameter for $wpdb->get_results(). setup_postdata() requires an object and will not work when ARRAY_A or ARRAY_N are passed into $wpdb->get_results().

 This next example sets the $querystr variable used in the above example, to get all posts in Categories 1,2, and 3, that have the meta_key 'paragraf', and then sorted ascending by the meta_values.
 This example gleaned from Otto42's response in Forum Topic 121011.